-If you would like additional information about county-specific diversion programming, please contact your county Behavioral Health Organization.
+If you would like additional information about county-specific diversion programming, please contact your county Behavioral Health Organization (BHO).
 The Office of Forensic Mental Health Services can also connect partners and stakeholders to appropriate contacts at the BHO level and can help facilitate diversion conversations activities in your local area.
-For more information, contact Liaison and Diversion Specialist Jason Karpen at Jason.Karpen@dshs.wa.gov.
+For more information please contact Tim Hunter, Liaison and Diversion Specialist, at huntetj@dshs.wa.gov.